SUNY Oneonta

 Oneonta, New York

-SUNY Oneonta is a mid-size, four-year, public college offering more than 60 majors and programs on a residential campus in Central New York.
-The college offers small classes, loads of campus activities, and a wide variety of experiential learning opportunities that help students gain the knowledge and skills they need to prepare for successful careers and further education.
+SUNY Oneonta is a mid-size, four-year, public university offering more than 60 majors and programs on a residential campus in Central New York.
+The university offers small classes, loads of campus activities, and a wide variety of experiential learning opportunities that help students gain the knowledge and skills they need to prepare for successful careers and further education.

-The college is known as a caring campus where people are genuinely friendly and work hard to make everyone feel at home.
-Three core values support SUNY Oneonta’s mission: inclusivity, service and sustainability.
+SUNY Oneonta is known as a caring campus community where people are genuinely friendly and work hard to make everyone feel at home.
+Three core values support the university’s mission: inclusivity, service and sustainability.

 Get to know SUNY Oneonta